Quantum nonlocality: Possibilistic nonlocality

-The demonstration of nonlocality due to Bell is probabilistic in the sense that it shows that the precise probabilities predicted by quantum mechanics for some entangled scenarios cannot be met by a local theory.
-(For short, here and henceforth "local theory" means "local hidden variables theory".)
+Bell's demonstration is probabilistic in the sense that it shows that the precise probabilities predicted by quantum mechanics for some entangled scenarios cannot be met by a local hidden variable theory.
+(For brevity, here and henceforth "local theory" means "local hidden variables theory".)
 However, quantum mechanics permits an even stronger violation of local theories: a possibilistic one, in which local theories cannot even agree with quantum mechanics on which events are possible or impossible in an entangled scenario.
 The first proof of this kind was due to Daniel Greenberger, Michael Horne, and Anton Zeilinger in 1993 The state involved is often called the GHZ state.

 In 1993, Lucien Hardy demonstrated a logical proof of quantum nonlocality that, like the GHZ proof is a possibilistic proof.
 It starts with the observation that the state $\left| \psi\right\rangle$ defined below can be written in a few suggestive ways: